ShiftLeftSecurity/sbt-ci-release-early/readme.md

 * automatically performs a cross-release if your build has multiple scala versions configured
 * uses sbt-sonatype's fast new `sonatypeBundleRelease`
 * use `ciRelease` for your in-house setup (e.g. jenkins/artifactory/nexus etc), very easy to configure
+* use `ciReleaseBintray` for your open source jfrog jcenter setup
-* use `ciReleaseSonatype` for your open source travis/sonatype/maven central setup, a little more involved to configure
+* use `ciReleaseSonatype` for your open source travis/sonatype/maven-central setup, a little more involved to configure
 * easy to test locally (faster turnaround than debugging on travis.ci)
-* automatically handles cross release for multiple scala versions
 * verifies that your build does not depend on any snapshot dependencies

 ## Installation

 Add the dependency in your `projects/plugins.sbt`:
 ```
-addSbtPlugin("io.shiftleft" % "sbt-ci-release-early" % "1.1.13")
+addSbtPlugin("io.shiftleft" % "sbt-ci-release-early" % "1.1.14")
 ```

 Latest version: [![Scaladex](https://index.scala-lang.org/ShiftLeftSecurity/sbt-ci-release-early/latest.svg)](https://index.scala-lang.org/ShiftLeftSecurity/sbt-ci-release-early/latest.svg)

-Enable sbt-git (brought in as a plugin dependency) in your `build.sbt`:
+Enable sbt-git (automatically brought in as a plugin dependency) in your `build.sbt`, this will automatically set the `version` based on your git repo (e.g. the git tag, or as a fallback the commit sha)
 ```
 enablePlugins(GitVersioning)
 ```

-## In-house setup (e.g. jenkins/artifactory)
+## Configuration for an in-house repository (e.g. jenkins/artifactory)
 Make sure the typical `publishTo` variable in your `built.sbt` points to your repository (this isn't specific to this plugin).
 Example in `build.sbt`:
 ```
 ThisBuild / publishTo := Some("releases" at "https://shiftleft.jfrog.io/shiftleft/libs-release-local")